sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 Different components in you architecture will rely on correct use of the HTTP standard:

-- don't introduce potential inefficiencies,
+- don't introduce potential inefficiencies (for example caching won't work correctly if you use `POST` instead of `GET`),
 - don't introduce potential bugs.

 Reference: [RFC9110](https://datatracker.ietf.org/doc/html/rfc9110).